 A seasoned Albany ticket lawyer is familiar with the workings of the New York court system and can guide you through the pitfalls of traffic court.
 Most courts allow your traffic attorney to appear for you in court so that you do not have to miss work.
 An effective lawyer has established positive working relationships with prosecutors and judges which enhances the chances of getting a favorable reduction of your charge.

 Rather than pleading guilty and paying the fine listed on your NY traffic ticket, call an experienced traffic attorney who will work hard to defend you.
-Call The Rosenblum Law Firm at 1-888-883-5529 for a free consultation.
+Call Rosenblum Law at 1-888-883-5529 for a free consultation.